Whether you have back, neck, or pregnancy pain, your sleep posture makes a big difference in how you feel each morning.

 The best sleep position for your spine: on your back

-Sleeping on your back is the best for putting your spine in a neutral alignment, but only 8% of people sleep in this pose.
+Sleeping on your back is the best for putting your spine in a neutral alignment, but only 8 percent of people sleep in this pose.

 Call for an Appointment